-- A completed application for admission with all supporting materials, including transcript(s), references, admission essay, and certification of funds documentation.
+- A completed Admissions Application with all supporting materials, including transcript(s), references, an admission essay, and documentation of certification of funds.

-- leadership potential for serving the local church
+- their leadership potential for serving the local church

-- how an education at AMBS will enrich your present and future ministry
+- how an education at AMBS will enrich their present and future ministry

-- The award recipient will be enrolled as a full-time student (nine hours or more per semester plus one short-term course during Interterm and/or the summer).
+- The award recipient will be enrolled as a full-time student (nine hours or more per semester plus one Intensive Term course).

 - maintaining a minimum 2.75 GPA

 - supporting and adhering to AMBS community life standards

 - supporting and participating in enrollment and recruitment activities and initiatives

 - assuming leadership responsibilities on the AMBS campus